 There really is no such thing.
-Legal Coverage means that you have PIP (Personal Injury Protection) coverage and coverage to pay for your financed vehicle should it be destroyed in an accident.
+Legal Coverage means that you have PIP (Personal Injury Protection) coverage and at least 10,000.00 in property damage coverage to pay for property damage that you cause.
 When insurance agents use the term full coverage that is what they mean.

 That is not good coverage!
 Good, complete coverage means you have plenty of Liability Insurance to financially protect you if you are at fault and Uninsured/Underinsured motorist coverage which protects you or your occupants should you be in an accident with a person that does not have insurance or not enough coverage.
 This is very common in West Central Florida.